 Welcome to another sample PC build for DIY gamers which is here to aid you on your hunt for the current best value for money hardware when building a custom PC around this time of year.
 At the $800 price tier we start getting into seriously epic performance territory and by picking our good parts you can not only afford a very solid gaming system capable of flawlessly smooth frame rates in 1080p on maxed/ultra/extreme in-game settings (and quite good in 1440p, too), but it allows you to build an overall well-balanced, high-quality, aesthetically-pleasing gaming computer with a nice set of features, excellent cooling, and a ton of upgrade options for the future.

-The star of the following best gaming PC build under $800 for November 2018 boasts a graphics card and CPU combination of the currently excellent value for money RX 580 8GB video card (well, if you find it for around $250 or less) and Ryzen 5 2600 processor, which really isn't a setup you'd likely see in a pre-built gaming desktop for this price, and shows that when you choose your own parts and build your own PC you can really stretch gaming (and non-gaming) performance much further than typically-overpriced off-the-shelf prebuilt systems.
+The star of the following best gaming PC build under $800 for late 2018 boasts a graphics card and CPU combination of the currently excellent value for money RX 580 8GB video card (well, if you find it for around $250 or less) and Ryzen 5 2600 processor, which really isn't a setup you'd likely see in a pre-built gaming desktop for this price, and shows that when you choose your own parts and build your own PC you can really stretch gaming (and non-gaming) performance much further than typically-overpriced off-the-shelf prebuilt systems.

 Pre-built systems usually also have lower-quality supporting components, whereas when taking the superior DIY path you can pick a top-notch high-quality parts-list across the board, including a solid reliable motherboard, a decent-quality brand-name power supply to not let your system down, and an excellent case with effective cooling and impressive looks.